Frozen & Fun Dog Treats for Hot Summer Days

 When cooling down your dog, there are a few things you need to keep in mind.
 The AKC recommends giving only small amounts of water at a time after a dog has exerted a lot of energy to avoid consuming too much at a time, which can in some cases be regurgitated back up.
 The best thing you can do is to provide a cool environment inside the house or shaded area to allow your dog to rest after exertion on a hot day.

 This is where plain old ice cubes become the best homemade dog treat.
 Place a few ice cubes in your dog's water bowl, and after they have licked the ice cubes for a few minutes you can fill the bowl with fresh, cold water.
 It is best to use crushed ice cubes, as veterinary dentists find that ice cubes can cause tooth fractures in dogs from chewing on the ice.

-The The American Society for the Prevention of Cruelty to Animals® (ASPCA®) lists citrus fruits, the sweetener xylitol, avocado and tree nuts as people foods that aren't good for pets, so keep those ingredients out of your homemade summer dog treats.
+The American Society for the Prevention of Cruelty to Animals® (ASPCA®) lists citrus fruits, the sweetener xylitol, avocado and tree nuts as people foods that aren't good for pets, so keep those ingredients out of your homemade summer dog treats.
 In most cases, peanut butter and dairy in small amounts will not likely create a digestive disaster.
-However, if your dog has digestive problems you want to make sure the ingredients in your summer treats don't irritate their digestive system.
+However, if your dog has digestive problems you want to make sure the ingredients in your summer treats don't irritate digestive system.

 When looking at possible ingredients for homemade dog treats, check with your vet to be sure the ingredients won't affect any of your dog's current health issues.
 If you're not sure about homemade goodies, some regular dog treats (or some canned dog food) frozen in water-filled ice cube trays will keep your dog busy and cool while they lick their way to a tasty tidbit.